 Ketamine therapy prompts the increased release of glutamate in the brain cortex and stratum, while at once acting as an N-methyl-D-aspartate (NMDA) receptor antagonist.
 At the same time, ketamine stimulates the α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) receptor which, taken altogether, facilitates new inter-neuron communication that positively impacts mood.
 This innovative approach to treating TRD has shown remarkable success providing renewed hope to those who have failed to find solutions elsewhere.

-To learn more about how ketamine therapy can relieve TRD, schedule a free consultation at Vitalitas Denver, one of the few ketamine clinics to staff a psychiatrist and thus offering a full spectrum of mental healthcare.
+To learn more about how ketamine therapy can relieve TRD, contact us at Vitalitas Denver, one of the few ketamine clinics to staff a psychiatrist and thus offering a full spectrum of mental healthcare.